Analyzing Obayashi (OTCMKTS:OBYCF) and Color Star Technology (NASDAQ:ADD)

-Obayashi (OTCMKTS:OBYCF – Get Rating) and Color Star Technology (NASDAQ:ADD – Get Rating) are both construction companies, but which is the better business?
-We will compare the two companies based on the strength of their institutional ownership, valuation, risk, analyst recommendations, profitability, dividends and earnings.
+Color Star Technology (NASDAQ:ADD – Get Rating) and Obayashi (OTCMKTS:OBYCF – Get Rating) are both business services companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their valuation, risk, earnings, analyst recommendations, dividends, institutional ownership and profitability.

-This table compares Obayashi and Color Star Technology’s revenue, earnings per share (EPS) and valuation.
+This table compares Color Star Technology and Obayashi’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue